pescap/EasyHPC/docs/source/horovod.rst

 Use horovod
 -----------
-In this section we will implement Horovod to a TensorFlow v2 Keras code.
+In this section we will implement Horovod to a TensorFlow V2 code from this `example <https://horovod.readthedocs.io/en/stable/tensorflow.html>`_.

 1. Import horovod ::

     import tensorflow as tf
-    import horovod.tensorflow.keras as horovod
+    import horovod.tensorflow as hvd

 2. Initialize horovod ::